IP1102/VisaCRUD/README.md

     - I wrote custom error handlers for service layers in both modules.
     - AN intersting thing I learned is the global filter.
 We can map custom errors to specific HTTP responses.

-## Some thoughts on scaling thiis project
+## Some thoughts on scaling this project

 ### Database
 - Data Mapper with custom repositories.
 This scales better than ActiveRecord because `ActiveRecord` becomes hard to maintain.